-Wielding divine discourse like a spiritual sword, O thrice-blessed ones, ye severed the heads of the Latin-minded enemies; and having been utterly consumed, ye offer up sweet savor unto the Lord.
+Wielding divine discourse like a spiritual sword, O thrice-blessed ones, ye severed the heads of the Latin-minded enemies; and, utterly consumed, ye offered up sweet savor unto the Lord.

 Verse: We went through fire and water, and Thou didst bring us out into refreshment.